By Alan G. Orlowsky, J.D., C.P.A.

 In my experience, it´s remarkable how many people die with outdated or inadequate estate-planning documents, and their estate becomes a complicated, contentious mess.
 An able adviser (attorney, accountant, or financial planner) can help you draft those four documents so that they achieve your goals efficiently and prevent conflict.
 You should review and update these documents periodically, or whenever there´s a significant change in your financial status or marital status.

 When you compose or review your documents, remember to use the Credit Shelter loophole and consider the Generation Skipping Tax for Gifts and Trusts.
 These are powerful provisions when used properly, and can save literally millions of dollars in estate taxes.

-The IRS lets you give $12,000 per year each to any individuals you choose, or $24,000 to each individual if you are married, without incurring gift tax.
-The gift can be cash or an investment of the same value.
+The IRS lets you give $12,000 per year each to any individual you choose, or $24,000 to each individual if you are married, without incurring gift tax.
+The gift can be cash or investment of the same value.
 This is a way to gradually transfer a portion of your wealth from your estate to your heirs, without paying tax.
 Not only that, but you´ll enjoy the gratitude of those to whom you give the gifts while you´re still alive.

 Again, I´ve found that this method of wealth preservation is sadly underutilized by most individuals.
 When you consider that $12,000 today may be worth much more when you die, the tax savings can be enormous.

 The proper use of life insurance is a simple method of defeating the estate tax.
 If you place the insurance policy in an Irrevocable Life Insurance Trust, the proceeds from the policy will pass to your family members free of both estate tax and income tax.